LeoMbm/tapio-test/README.md

 - Develop a feature and the DB architecture to support it from the already existing models and components of the platform.
 The approximative design of what the front end would look like is provided.
+## Note:
+I have used `Django Rest Framework` to build the API and `PostgreSQL` as a database.
+I spent a lot of time about the clean architecture and understanding how emissions works.
+Yea I didn't manage my time properly and I didn't have enough time to do the bonus part.
+But all the requirements are done.
+Some things are not really clear to me (when I read the requirements I thought it was clear but when I started to code I was confused) so I made some assumptions.
+I hope you will like it, and you will give me feedback.
 ## Requirements
 Create a projection tool to allow our experts to design reduction strategies for our clients.
 The usual carbon report would have several sources attached to it.
 The tool